DV

 Bottom line

-If you want concentrated upside in a specific supply-chain segment and can tolerate roughly 40% higher volatility, SMH offers pure-play semiconductor exposure.
-If you prefer diversified technology with lower fees, lower beta, and quarterly income, XLK is the broader, steadier option.
+If you want concentrated semiconductor exposure and can tolerate higher volatility, SMH offers a tighter thesis; if you prefer diversified tech with lower fees and quarterly income, XLK's breadth and lower cost are compelling.
+Both carry technology-sector risk, so holdings overlap should be verified before committing capital to both.
 Past performance does not predict future results.

 AI-generated analysis for educational purposes only.
 Verify important details independently; past performance does not guarantee future results.